 Analytics helped us to change the narrative with alignment and use leading indicators.
 Now that we know so much more about our learners, we can match trends in sales data and customer feedback to trends in training content and consumption.
 We can offer predictive solutions based on prior success and failures.
 Executives set the organizational goals for the company, if training can offer them data backed solutions to close the gaps just as they begin to open, alignment happens organically.

-—Brian Floyd, director of sales training development at Behr Process
+—Brian Floyd, director of sales training development at The Behr Paint Company

 How do you demonstrate L&D success internally?